How to Empty Breasts Completely

 I’ve written about the power of sunflower lecithin a lot of times before, but that’s because it really was a game changer for me!
 It came in especially handy when I was in the process of weaning from the pump.

 It’s not uncommon for milk to become a little sticky at times.
 This could be a result of your breastfeeding diet or hormonal changes.

-Sunflower Lecithin helps to prevent sticky milk ducts that can make it hard for breast milk to flow as easily.
+Sunflower Lecithin (linked at Amazon) helps to prevent sticky milk ducts that can make it hard for breast milk to flow as easily.

 Always consult with your doctor before taking any type of supplements or medications while breastfeeding.

 10. Dry Your Pump Parts

 While pumping, it’s normal that your flanges will begin to accumulate some moisture.